Saskatoon man breaking up with 550 Facebook friends via phone | CBC News

 Tech users rethink their choices

-Alec Couros, a University of Regina professor who teaches about information and communication technologies, said people are trying to be more deliberte in how they use social media platforms.
+Alec Couros, a University of Regina professor who teaches about information and communication technologies, said people are trying to be more deliberate in how they use social media platforms.

 That can include restricting public posts, casting Twitter or Facebook aside, or putting limits on how much time one spends online.